bosagora/stoa/docs/Database_Schema.md

     "type"                  INTEGER NOT NULL,
     "unlock_height"         INTEGER NOT NULL,
     "lock_height"           INTEGER NOT NULL,
+    "tx_fee"                INTEGER NOT NULL,
+    "payload_fee"           INTEGER NOT NULL,
+    "tx_size"               INTEGER NOT NULL,
     "inputs_count"          INTEGER NOT NULL,
     "outputs_count"         INTEGER NOT NULL,
     "payload_size"          INTEGER NOT NULL,